Roof Sheathing Calculator – Estimate the Plywood Needed for a Roof

 30 × 50 = 1,500 ft2

-If your roof has triangles and other shapes our square footage calculator can help find the square footage.
+If your roof has triangles and other shapes you’ll need to use a calculator to find the square footage.

 Calculate Sheathing Needed